If you’re looking for hermit crab toys, the best options are climbing-based.

 Sturdy Pile of Rocks

-- Scrubbing your new rocks.
+- Scrubbing any new rocks.

-- Once the 24 hours are up, rinse the rocks and let them soak in a bucket of clear water for another 48 hours.
+- Once the 24 hours are up, rinse the rocks and let them soak in a bucket of clear water for 48 hours.

 Plastic Building Blocks

-To be even more creative, you and your family can build entire structures or statutes for your hermit crabs to climb all over.
-Make sure to include several levels of these structures for your hermies to explore.
+To be even more creative, you can build structures or statutes for hermit crabs to climb over.
+Include several levels of these structures for hermit crabs to explore.

 Old Towel or Cloth

 The pot can be half-buried inside the sand to create a one-way tunnel or shade.
-You can also place it firmly upside down for your pet to crawl all over.
+Also, you can place it firmly upside down for your hermit crabs to crawl all over.